shekspir55/rbn/content/posts/another-blog-about-podcast.md

 When I think about [open-source podcasts](/posts/starting-yet-another-podcast), I tend to think "I need a website, I need a podcasting platform, I need an RSS feed so people can import it and listen".

-But what I really need is to talk to people who are my audience, for whom am I doing the podcast.
+But what I really need is to talk to people who are my audience, for whom I am doing the podcast.

-To be clear, the concept for the podcast is to help people make a living with their open-source software and to help people understand all the benefits and challenges of running an open-source business.
+To be clear, the concept for the podcast is to help people make a living with their open-source projects and to help people understand all the benefits and challenges of running an open-source business.

 If it's you, please let me know what would you like to see and hear during the podcast.
 Who should I interview?
 What should I ask them?
 Also please suggest some